Tornium/tornium/docs/user/themes.rst

 -----------
 Custom Dark is a highly modified implementation of Boostrap's style classes that is similar to the dark mode themes of several commercial software suites.

-.. _Raz-Mode:
+.. _High Contrast:
-Raz-Mode
+High Contrast
 --------
-Raz-Mode is a community requested modification to :ref:`Custom Dark` for higher contrast similar to older CRT displays.
+High Contrast is for higher contrast similar to older CRT displays.